-I went to Montreal last year, for Christmas holidays and I was really afraid because of the lowest temperatures and bad weather.
+I went to Montreal last year, for the Christmas holidays and I was really afraid because of the lowest temperatures and bad weather.
 I had asked some friends about their experience in Montreal during the winter months, and one of them told me that "Last year was the worst winter ever with -30 °C" .
 And I was really afraid because I had no idea what can Canadian people do with these extreme temperatures.
-And they replied me "Hmm, we were staying at home all the time with my cousins."
+And they replied to me "Hmm, we were staying at home all the time with my cousins."

 We had only one sunny day and it was snowing most of all time.
-I was disappointed and my mom hates so much when it's snowing.
+I was disappointed and my mom hates it so much when it's snowing.
 My little brother decided to hibernate and don't go out with us.

 For design and food lovers, the Old Montreal district is for you.
 There are many art galleries, furniture stores, fashion stores, and restaurants.

 If you love baked bagels, the best ones that I found are at St-Viateur Bagel Shop (158 St-Viateur West) in the Mile End.
 This is THE bagel INSTITUTION in Montreal.

 If you love skating and more, ice skating, go to Natrel Basin, a nice spot at the heart of the old port in Montreal.
 It's located near the Montreal Observation Wheel and the Terrasses Bonsecours.

 Finally, I also went to the Montreal Eaton Centre, especially for my favorite bookstore in the city: Chapter's Indigo.
 I bought a lot of stationery there because I can't find those things in Paris.